powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default mode is `FORCED`.

+**startWithFrozenACEmulation**

+If `true`, simulation starts with HVDC links configured in AC emulation frozen at their previous active set point defined by the angles at the HVDC extremities, if defined in the input network.
+If a solution is found then the simulator continues with the HVDC set to AC emulation mode.
+Otherwise, the simulation fails.

+If `false`, simulation allows HVDC lines to immediately adapt to the new angles.

+The value 'true' is typically used to use a loadFlow to simulate an N-K contingency after a loadflow has previously been run.

+The default value is `false`.
+This parameter can be overridden by the security analysis parameter with same name.

 **generatorsWithZeroMwTargetAreNotStarted**
 Defines if a generator must be considered as not started when its `targetP` is zero.